 Retaliation can include, but is not limited to:

 - Decrease in pay (reduction in hours)

 - Disciplinary actions such as write-ups, suspension, or being placed on a Performance Improvement Plan

 Call Orange County Employment Law Firm to Find Out If You Have a Wrongful Termination Claim

 Orange County Employment Law Firm is dedicated to protecting the rights of California Workers.
 Because a Wrongful-Termination can take so many forms, it is important that you contact our office as soon as possible for a free case evaluation.
 We can help you determine if your termination was in fact wrongful, and to decide what your best options are moving forward from a legal perspective.
 If we take your case, you can trust that you will be working with a firm that puts your needs first.
 You’ll get a personalized experience and have easy access to your attorney and case manager.
 We’ll work hard to get you the maximum compensation you are owed, and IF YOU DON’T WIN, YOU DON’T PAY ANYTHING!

-Our employment law firm’s office is centrally located in Irvine, so that we can readily serve clients throughout Orange County, including Irvine, Anaheim, Santa Ana, Garden Grove, Tustin, Buena Park, Newport Beach, Huntington Beach, and Yorba Linda.
+Our employment law firm’s office is centrally located in Newport Beach, so that we can readily serve clients throughout Orange County, including Irvine, Anaheim, Santa Ana, Garden Grove, Tustin, Buena Park, Newport Beach, Huntington Beach, and Yorba Linda.